Invenietis/json-graph-serializer/README.md

 ## Limitations

 - Only works on mutable objects (freezed objects are not supported).
 - WeakMap and WeakSet are not supported.
-(Who on earth would like to persist weeak maps?)
+(Who on earth would like to persist weak maps?)